TechyJoe/Portifolio/README.md

 - 🎓 **Computer Science Graduate**
 - 📊 Specialized in **Data Science**, **Analytics**, and **Engineering**
-- 🧠 Passionate about transforming raw data into meaningful narratives
+- 🧠 Passionate about transforming raw data into meaningful insights.

 ## 🧰 Tech Stack